-Our overarching goal is to research and develop new techniques applied to a diverse spectrum of computer systems (including edge, cloud and high-performance computing) and across layers of abstraction (including computer architecture, operating systems, virtualization, middleware, and applications).
+Our overarching goal is to research and develop new techniques applied to a diverse spectrum of computer systems (including edge, cloud and high-performance computing) and across layers of abstraction (including computer architecture, operating systems, virtualization, middleware, software engineering, and applications).

 Here are some themes and techniques that we currently work on: